Nhoya/PastebinMarkdownXSS/README.md

 Note: As pointed out [here](/issues/3) the first payload,on recent browsers, will lose the context of the webpage where it was triggered.

+## BONUS

+Publishing this writeup on reddit.com we found out that the new interface was affected by this vulnerability :)

 ## Timeline

 - 22/12/17 Vulnerability found